(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Everyone knows what happens if you throw a piece of solid Na or K into water.
 This extremely exothermic reaction releases \(\ce{H2}\) gas, which can catch fire and lead to an explosion.
 The reaction of Na is:

 The oxidation number of elemental sodium is 0, while Na+ is +1.
-This indicates that water oxidized sodium metal and acted as an oxidizing agent.
+This indicates that water oxidizes sodium metal, acting as an oxidizing agent.

 This reaction occurs with many pure metals, but some that are less reactive (remember the activity series from introductory chemistry?) require acid, a protonated form of water, as shown in the reaction below:

-As in acid/base reactions, in a redox reaction, an oxidizing agent and a reducing agent form a new oxidizing and reducing agent.
+As in acid-base reactions, in a redox reaction an oxidizing agent and a reducing agent form new oxidizing and reducing agents.
 Other reactants can oxidize water to form oxygen.
 Consider fluorine gas, for example:

 \[\ce{3F2 + 2H2O -> O2 + 4HF}\nonumber \]